joakibj/tswrdb/README.md

         rdbType of the data that is going to be exported.

 Command: strings [options]
 Export strings (RdbType 1030002) as XML.
-Default is all strings, but can be overriden with the --lang option.
   -l <value> | --lang <value>
         Exports all strings for the language.
-Valid options are en, fr, de or all
+Valid options are en, fr or de.
+Required.

 Command: index [info]